 Whatever is delightful is there in superabundance.
 If delights are sought, there is supreme and most perfect delight.
 It is said of God, the supreme good: Boundless delights are in your right hand.

 Again, eternal life consists of the joyous community of all the blessed, a community of supreme delight, since everyone will share all that is good with all the blessed.
 Everyone will love everyone else as himself, and therefore will rejoice in another’s good as in his own.
 So it follows that the happiness and joy of each grows in proportion to the joy of all.

-This excerpt from a conference by Saint Thomas Aquinas on the Apostle’s Creed (Coll. super Credo in Deum: Opuscula theologica 2, Taurini 1954, pp. 216-7) teaches us what eternal, everlasting life in heaven will be like.
+This excerpt from a conference by Saint Thomas Aquinas on the Apostle’s Creed (Coll. super Credo in Deum: Opuscula theologica 2, Taurini 1954, pp. 216-7) teaches us that eternal, everlasting life in heaven will be the fullness of joy and the satisfaction of all desire in a community of supreme delight.
 It is used in the Roman Catholic Office of Readings on Saturday of the 33rd week in ordinary time with the accompanying biblical reading taken from Zechariah 14:1-21.

 For more excerpts from St. Thomas, see the Crossroads Initiative Aquinas Library.